dojo/docs/dojox/html/set.rst

 Parameter    Type                     Description
 ===========  =======================  ======================================================================
 node         DomNode  	              The parent element that will receive the content. content      String|DomNode|NodeList  The content to be set on the parent element.
-This can be an html string, a node reference or a NodeList, dojo.NodeList, Array or other enumerable list of nodes. params       Object                   Optional.
+This can be an HTML string, a node reference or a NodeList, dojo.NodeList, Array or other enumerable list of nodes. params       Object                   Optional.
 Optional flags/properties to configure the content-setting.
 See dojo.html._ContentSetter
 ===========  =======================  ======================================================================